-Admission: I have a deep fascination -- or, more accurately, -- obsession, with Andy Weir's famous book and now movie, The Martian.
-Ask the people who know me best and they can attest to the fact that I'm either talking about, reading, or watching this gem in some capacity every week.
+Admission: I have a deep fascination -- or, more accurately, an obsession -- with Andy Weir's famous book and now movie, The Martian.
+Ask people who know me best and they can attest that I'm either talking about, reading, or watching this gem in some capacity every week.

 If you're wondering where this is going and how it relates to becoming a product manager, I'm getting there.

 I began to ask myself why I was so drawn to this particular story.